Birthright citizenship in the United States: Trump's 2025 executive order

 The Supreme Court heard arguments challenging the injunctions on May 15, 2025.
 The Trump administration argued lower court judges should not be able to block nationwide policies.
 On June 27, 2025, in Trump v.
 CASA, the Supreme Court ruled that, while cases challenging its constitutionality remained ongoing, federal courts could give relief to plaintiffs with standing to sue but could not universally block its implementation.
-The Court did not rule on the merits of the order.
+The court did not rule on the merits of the order.
 CASA de Maryland swiftly responded by filing a motion in their existing district court case in Maryland, aiming to certify a class of children born to immigrant parents who would be ineligible for birthright citizenship under the order.
 The American Civil Liberties Union filed another class action suit in New Hampshire the same day.
 On July 10, Judge Laplante granted the class action status, issuing a preliminary injunction.

 On July 23, the 9th U.S. Circuit Court of Appeals ruled that Trump's order was unconstitutional and concluded that, "the district court did not abuse its discretion in issuing a universal injunction".

 On July 25, Judge Sorokin ruled that an injunction granted to over a dozen states was still in force, as it fell under an exception the Supreme Court had provided.

-On September 26, the Trump administration asked the U.S: Supreme Court to review the constitutionality of Trump's executive order.
+On September 26, the Trump administration asked the U.S. Supreme Court to review the constitutionality of Trump's executive order, and on December 5, the court agreed to hear oral arguments.
+Trump attended the oral arguments at the Supreme Court on April 1, 2026, which no sitting president had ever done in the official records.

 According to a January 2025 Associated Press poll, a majority (51%) of Americans oppose changes to the birthright citizenship in the United States, with 28% in favor and 20% undecided.

+In June 2026, the U.S. Supreme Court rejected the Trump administration's attempt to restrict birthright citizenship through an executive order.
+The court held that the order conflicted with the Citizenship Clause of the Fourteenth Amendment, reaffirming the longstanding interpretation that nearly all persons born in the United States acquire U.S. citizenship at birth.
+The decision left existing birthright citizenship policy unchanged.

+Trump's 2026 executive orders

+On August 6, 2026, Trump signed two new executive orders, 14418 and 14419, seeking to restrict eligibility for birthright citizenship and ban "birth tourism".
+The new rules deny automatic citizenship to babies born in the US to certain groups of non-citizen parents, including foreign government employees, members of foreign terrorist organizations, and individuals who committed immigration fraud.
+The orders also direct federal agencies to expand regulations against the commercial birth tourism industry.

+On August 11, 2026, the ACLU filed a request in federal court, asking that enforcement of the new executive orders be blocked.